 In the second stage, also known as Middle-Stage Alcoholism, people have already left this element of experimentation, which occurs in the first stage.
 Drinking starts to increase and escalate.
 As a result of increasing the amount of being drunk, people quickly develop increased tolerance and dependence on alcohol.

-Since the body becomes used to large amounts of alcohol becoming consumed in such a short amount of time (binge drinking), the body becomes used to it (tolerance), which results in dependence.
-Since a person at this stage can no longer control their drinking and do so in moderation, they are now at major risk of developing alcoholism.
+Since the body becomes used to large amounts of alcohol in such a short amount of time (binge drinking), the body becomes used to it (tolerance), which results in dependence.
+Since a person at this stage can no longer control their drinking, they are now at risk of developing alcoholism.